+There are no "molecules" in ionic compounds - in the sense that you can't point to a discrete unit of atoms that are connected to only each other

+IONIC FORMULAS

-There are no "molecules" in ionic compounds - in the sense that you can't point to a discrete unit of atoms that are connected to only each other IONIC FORMULAS - since there are no "molecules", an ionic formula cannot describe how many and what kinds of atoms are in a molecule! - all ionic compounds are observed to be (overall) electrically neutral, so the IONS they contain must be present in such a way that the charges BALANCE EACH OTHER - an ionic formula gives the SMALLEST WHOLE NUMBER RATIO OF CATION TO ANION in the ionic compound WRITING AN IONIC FORMULA - if you know the ions that make up a compound, all you need to do is find the smallest ratio of cation to anion the compound needs to have an overall charge of zero
+- since there are no "molecules", an ionic formula cannot describe how many and what kinds of atoms are in a molecule! - all ionic compounds are observed to be (overall) electrically neutral, so the IONS they contain must be present in such a way that the charges BALANCE EACH OTHER - an ionic formula gives the SMALLEST WHOLE NUMBER RATIO OF CATION TO ANION in the ionic compound lonic formulas are ALWAYS written with the cation first, and the anion second!